stigmee/install/README.md

 ## build.py command line

 The `./build.py` have command line.
 You can type `./build.py -h` to show the help.
-For example `./build.py --install-packages` will install system packages needed to compile Stigmee.
-You will need sudo and apt-get install for Linux, homebrew for MacOs X ...

 ## Continous integration and continous deployment